maxbachmann-ansible/role-apticron/README.md

 # role-apticron
-role to setup apticron to inform the user about updates via email on a debian server
+role to setup apticron to inform the user about updates via email on a debian server.
+The role only installs apticron on debian and ubuntu, since it´s not avaible on other distributions.
+However the role will not throw errors on other distributions.

 Variables
 ---------